Protect your Android against malware with Avast One

 There are some common signs of a malicious infection, regardless of the type.
 One of the dead giveaways is that your computer suddenly begins to run very slowly.
 That often means a poorly-written piece of malware is sucking up your computer’s resources.
 Conversely, a slowing hard drive could also simply be on its way out, and while you’d be spared the malware infection in this case, you’ll still need to take action to save your data.

 There are, of course, other reasons beyond malware that can cause your computer to have performance problems, and we offer advice about how to speed up your Windows PC, ways to improve MacOS performance, and hard disk performance processes.
 But you should always start by checking whether the system is infected with malware.
 And since many malware applications block antimalware software installation, ideally you’ll have already installed a malware removal tool on your computer.

 Because so many types of malware display similar symptoms, it can be tricky to identify the precise variant on your device — unless, like ransomware, it tells you.
 Regardless of the malware you’re dealing with, it’s imperative that you take immediate steps to remove it from your computer and prevent it from spreading to additional devices on your network.

 In this day and age, the two are one and the same — there’s no distinction when it comes to antivirus vs. antimalware.
 Nobody’s offering software that detects and removes viruses while ignoring worms, Trojans, spyware, and ransomware.
-Even if the product name says “Antivirus,” such as Avast Free Antivirus, a close reading should reveal that it offers wide-ranging protection (and if not, don’t use it).
+Even if the product name says “Antivirus,” a close reading should reveal that it offers wide-ranging protection (and if not, don’t use it).